nadagehad01/110/index.md

 # Nada Galal
 #### Click [here](https://drive.google.com/file/d/1tbphR8kmyYPuSg8CLP7bACFbI2jLU9XA/view?usp=sharing "Nada's resume") for my resume.

 Hello!
 My name is Nada (she/her).
 I'm a class of 2023 student at UCSD majoring in computer science and minoring in design and business.
 I'm currently also a computer science tutor in the computer science department, a middle school mentor with an organization called [CovEd](coved.org "CovEd website"), and a publicity, social media, and monthly newsletter intern at the [Diversity, Equity, and Inclusion community](https://cse.ucsd.edu/diversity_equity_inclusion "DEI community website") in the UCSD computer science department.
+Check out the rest of this page to know more about my [educational background](https://github.com/nadagehad01/110/blob/main/index.md#about-my-educational-background "educational background") and [tutoring](https://github.com/nadagehad01/110/blob/main/index.md#about-my-tutoring "tutoring") experience!

 #### About my educational background
 * Graduated high school in 2019 from Riada American School in Alexandria, Egypt